dwyl/start-here/books-to-read.md

 	"GitHubId": "karinakozarova",
-	"Subject": "The creation of computers, electronics and innovations", "WhyIChoseIt": "Best History of Innovation Book for Programmers", "WhyOthersShouldReadIt": "Everypne in the industry shuld know what is written there", "WhatILearned": "How great innovators worked,their inspirations and workflow", "Link": "https://www.amazon.com/Innovators-Hackers-Geniuses-Created-Revolution/dp/1476708703" }
+	"Subject": "The creation of computers, electronics and innovations", "WhyIChoseIt": "Best History of Innovation Book for Programmers", "WhyOthersShouldReadIt": "Everyone in the industry should know what is written there", "WhatILearned": "How great innovators worked,their inspirations and workflow", "Link": "https://www.amazon.com/Innovators-Hackers-Geniuses-Created-Revolution/dp/1476708703" }